initialxy/webapp-annotated-build-scaffolding/README.md

 * The build is designed to be generic enough such that you are allowed to setup your project in any structure you like.
 All the magic happens when you enclose contents in your HTML with [htmlrefs](https://github.com/tactivos/grunt-htmlrefs) and [usemin](https://github.com/yeoman/grunt-usemin) blocks.
 * All `.html` files under `src` folder will be processed and relative path will be resolved correctly.
 (There's a workaround implemented to address [this issue](https://github.com/yeoman/grunt-usemin/issues/184).)
+* JavaScript, CSS and HTML will be minified.
 * Special commments (copyright statements) will be preserved.
 So feel free to link raw versions of library files for development.
 They will be minified with their copyrights attached for production.
 * Any `.less` or `.sass` files will be automatically compiled to CSS.
 * QA build generates JavaScript source map and all the annoying configs are taken care of for you.